My Approach to Helping

 Life doesn't come with a manual.
 When you are looking for new tools and new ways to stop hurting, we would love to walk along side of you as a support and a guide.
 You can stop hurting and learn to make life easier.
 When you are aware of your thinking and have the ability to sort out what is true for you; confidence comes.
 When you learn to experience your emotions and express them in a way that is respectful to you and others; connection increases.
 When you have the power to choose your responses and behavior, there is a sense of personal power in your life.
 You can heal and improve your functioning to a level of true happiness and joy.

 Whether you are looking for personal help for anxiety, depression, life transitions,or healing from past abuse, you will find a loving, compassionate therapist who is on your side.

-I help individuals and couples develop healthy relationships with themselves and each other.
+We help individuals and couples develop healthy relationships with themselves and each other.
 We love what we do and look forward to helping you.
 A good fit with your therapist is the start of successful counseling.
-Give me a call to see if we connect.
+Give us a call to see if we connect.

 More Info About My Practice

-I love working with regular people with regular imperfect lives who want to get unstuck, grow and improve the quality of their lives.
+We love working with regular people with regular imperfect lives who want to get unstuck, grow and improve the quality of their lives.
 People who are juggling kids, careers, businesses, marriages, and all the trials and tribulations of everyday life.
 People who need a few more tools in their tool belt to handle life.
 People who have never faced the issues from the past that keep bubbling up and interfering with today, (those ones that you thought you put behind you).
-People, who want great relationships with their partners even when it?s messy and not easy, but know that they want more and can do better.
+People, who want great relationships with their partners even when its messy and not easy, but know that they want more and can do better.
 People who want to do it differently for their kids.
 People like me.
 People like you.

 Specific Issue(s) I'm Skilled at Helping With